timqian/follows-you/README.md

 ### When a user is not following you:
 <img src="./assets/screenshot3.png" alt="screenshot" width="400">

-If no tags appear, it does not necessarily mean the user isn't following you; it could be that the extension failed to access GitHub's APIs or encountered other issues.
+Note: If no tags appear, it does not necessarily mean the user isn't following you; it could be that the extension failed to access GitHub's APIs or encountered other issues.
 Feel free to report a bug if you experience this problem